This sweet and creamy carrot kheer is a great springtime or summer dessert!

 Carrot kheer, also known as carrot payasam, is a sweet milky pudding perfect for any special occasion.
 It’s really easy to make too!
 You just toss a few ingredients into your instant pot and cook!
 I use baby carrots in the recipe so you just need to give them a quick rinse and toss them right into the pot along with milk and a bit of cardamom.

 Unlike the more popular rice kheer, this recipe is rice-free, making it grain-free as well.
 I realize that a rice-free kheer may seem unusual, but trust me – it’s delicious!
-(I do have a creamy rice kheer in my cookbook though if you’re interested!)

 With Easter just around the corner, I have carrot desserts on my mind!
 This would be an excellent brunch dessert to serve at your egg hunt!
 I love Indian desserts and Indian carrot desserts just so happen to be a favorite of mine.
 I already have a gajar ka halwa recipe on my blog as well as an Indian carrot cake.
 Carrots and cardamom go so well together.